 About Me

-- If you wish to read about the tools I use, click here.
+- read about the tools I use

-At Present
+At Present¶

 I earned my bachelor's in Electronics and Communication at IIITDM with a minor in Product Design.
 My capstone project was in congestion control mechanisms and QoS in network architectures at the High Performance Computing Lab (HPRCSE).

-I worked at Radisys for just over a year, contributing on two key projects.
 First, I was a member of the Radisys OLT team, as a part of the Access 4.0 project.
 I implemented the dm-agent

 component, which is responsible for sharing device context (health, metrics, etc.) with the Device Management Interface.
 I implemented these RPCs.
 I also went on to implement unit tests for many such RPCs in Go